Jinal Joshi - From Middle-Class Dreams To The Silver Screen (The Actress From 'Tu Zakhm Hai' and Influencer With 1.2 Million Followers)

 "I asked the cab driver to take a U-turn, and that's how I left my dream of NIFT behind to chase my destiny in acting."

-1. Jinal, what sparked your passion for acting and led you to pursue it professionally?
+1. What sparked your passion for acting and led you to pursue it professionally?

-2. What were some of the biggest challenges you faced early in your career?
+2. What challenges did you face early in your acting career?

 3. How did your training at Actor Prepares shape your approach to acting?

-4. How do you prepare for such diverse roles, and do you have a favorite medium?
+4. How do you prepare for diverse roles, and do you have a favorite medium?

-5. Who are some of the actors or filmmakers that have inspired you throughout your career, and
+5. Who are some of the actors or filmmakers who inspire you?

 6. What advice would you give to aspiring actors without industry connections?

-7. Can you tell us about any upcoming projects you’re excited about and what audiences can
+7. Can you tell us about your upcoming projects?

 8. If you could star in a remake of any classic film, which one would it be and why?